gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 - `Japanese_Auto_Deck.apkg` – The packaged Anki deck file.
 - `media/` – A folder containing any images and synthesized audio clips generated for the cards.
+- Vocabulary notes are tagged `VOCAB`; grammar notes are tagged `GRAMMAR` so you can filter or create custom study decks in Anki.
 - `anki_deck_builder.config.json` – Stores deck/model identifiers (and the last-used mode) so future runs can append to the same Anki deck.

 ## How it works (pipeline)